Utilitarian Social Choice and Distributional Welfare Analysis: Literature

-Most closely-related to our work is \cite{chambers2007ordinal}.
+Most closely related to our work is \cite{chambers2007ordinal}.
 Like \cite{roberts1980possibility}, the objects of choice in Chambers' model are distributions over individual welfare. \cite{chambers2007ordinal} characterizes the set of statistics on these distributions which satisfy ordinal invariance and monotonicity conditions.
 These statistics turn out to be (essentially) the quantiles of the welfare distribution.

 Our work differs from this literature in that our characterization is based on quantiles of the compensating variation distribution, which is a measure of welfare changes, as opposed to quantiles of the welfare levels.
 To understand this distinction, note that under \cite{roberts1980possibility}, the $q^{th}$-worst-off individual under alternative $x$ may differ from that under alternative $y$, whereas our approach would be analogous to looking at the individual whose welfare change when going from $x$ to $y$ is the $q^{th}$-highest.